Philoponella oweni: Parasitism

 Pteromalid wasps (Arachnopteromalus dasys) have been recorded parasitizing P. oweni egg-cases.
 This parasitism involves the wasp larvae feeding externally on the spider eggs contents, leaving only empty eggshells and killing all the spider eggs.
 This egg-parasitism has an impact on the reproductive success of individual females as well as the communal benefit from female spiders living within them.
-Although these communal groups are parasitized at higher rates than solitary individual, they has been no evidence of these communal groups forming any type of group defense against enemies.
+Although these communal groups are parasitized at higher rates than solitary individual, there has been no evidence of these communal groups forming any type of group defense against enemies.

 Kleptoparasites also prey on P. oweni and have been frequently found in their webs.
 In general, these parasites utilize P. oweni webs or any host species as their natural habitats.
 The kleptoparasites found within P. oweni's web are Argyrodes, another species of spider.
 It has been observed that A. baboquivari predating on P. oweni 7/19 sightings within these spider webs.
 This predation was done by both male and female A. baboquivari and involved the consumption of both adults and immature eggs of P. oweni.
 These predatory spiders often inhabit or live near their hosts webs and steal their prey.
 The appearance of these kleptoparasites occurred more commonly within communal groups of P. oweni than solitary.
 Only 28% of the webs within one study were communal, but 50% of Argyrodes observations occurred with these communal spiders webs.
 This observation is not to be confused with predation.
 Predation itself did not occur enough for a statistical analysis to be calculated.
 Even so, half of those predatory events that occurred to P. oweni were within communal groups.
 It is speculated that this had occurred more frequently because predators may be able to remain within communal webs longer before being found.
 These communal webs are often larger as well, which could explain why these kleptoparasites are invading these spiders more frequently.